microsoft/TypeScript-Website/packages/documentation/copy/en/release-notes/TypeScript 2.0.md

 A class constructor may be marked `private` or `protected`.
 A class with a private constructor cannot be instantiated outside the class body, and cannot be extended.
-A class with protected constructor cannot be instantiated outside the class body, but can be extended.
+A class with a protected constructor cannot be instantiated outside the class body, but can be extended.

 ##### Example